Graduates of recognized universities and colleges will be considered for admission to the Faculty of Graduate and Postdoctoral Affairs.

 Statement of intent

 The quality of the statement of intent is critical to the likelihood of your admission.
-The writing should be succinct and as carefully considered as the content of the statement, which should address at least the four following areas in a single page:
+The writing should be succinct and as carefully considered as the content of the statement, which should address at least the four following areas in 1-2 pages:

 - How your academic background and professional experience relates to the program with reference to any previous research, scholarship, or project experience with interdisciplinary or collaborative teams.